janellekrupicka/wp-verifiable-credential/README.md

-# Verifiable Credential Wordpress Plugin
+# Proof-of-Concept Verifiable Credential Wordpress Plugin

-## Description
-This plugin allows users to login to Wordpress using the Hyperledger Aries Cloudagent Python verifiable credential framework.
+This proof-of-concept plugin allows users to login to Wordpress using the Hyperledger Aries Cloudagent Python verifiable credential framework.
 Users need to have a credential in a mobile wallet that was issued by a specific issuer DID specified in the code (see [Variables](#variables)).
 With a mobile wallet, users can scan a QR code on the Wordpress login page at /wp-login.php to receive a connectionless request for proof of verifiable credential.
 Users then submit proof of crednetial in their mobile wallet.
 This plugin obtains the user's name from the proof of credential and creates an account with that name or logs the user in if an account already exists.

 ## Prerequisites